 Almost a hundred years later, in 2012 a team of archaeologists led by Tel Aviv and Heidelberg University returned to Tel Azekah.
 A team of directors that include Professor Oded Lipschits, Professor Manfred Oeming and Dr Yuval Gadot, supervise the current excavation of the site.

 Despite its rich, diverse and complex history, Azekah has stood relatively untouched until the first season of its current excavation in 2012.

 The volunteer excavation team includes archaeologists, historians, students, lovers of history escaping their day job, and people looking for a little adventure.
 Whether your interest in archaeology is professional or personal, the Azekah experience is open to all.
 As we continue to dig deeper by using modern techniques and expertise, the site continues to evolve and excite.

 In the summer of 2019, the expedition will embark upon its seventh season of excavation at the Tel!
-Registration for 2019, July 20 – August 15 is available from November 1, 2018!
+Registration for 2019, July 20 – August 15 is open!